skift-org/skift/readme.md

 skiftOS applications running on Linux
 </p>

+# Getting Started

 ## Building

-skiftOS is written in bleeding-edge C2x and C++23 and building it requires a modern C/C++ compiler like clang-14 or GCC-12 installed on the host machine.
+skiftOS is written in bleeding-edge C23 and C++23 and building it requires a modern C/C++ compiler like clang-14 or GCC-12 installed on the host machine.

 ```sh
 # Make sure clang is the right version